 Car accidents cause many injuries and fatalities every year in the United States.
 While there are a variety of factors that contribute to car accidents, the majority of accidents could be prevented with extra care or caution.
 One example of this is blind spot collisions.
 Accidents involving blind spots cause serious injuries and fatalities every year.
-If you or your loved one has been in a motor vehicle accident, you need to speak with a personal injury litigator who can assist you in filing a claim.
+If you or your loved one has been in a motor vehicle accident, you need to speak with a car accident lawyer who can assist you in filing a claim.
 The attorneys at Colombo Law can assist you with all of your personal injury needs.

 Colombo Law is a personal injury law firm located in West Virginia that can assist you or your loved one in obtaining monetary compensation for your injuries that occur as a result of a motor vehicle accident.
 During your initial consultation, we will gather the facts and circumstances of your claim to determine the best course of action for you or your loved one.
 To schedule an initial consultation, contact us today.